 Those who already hold relevant UK documentation issued under the EEA Regulations, may also be able to apply directly under the EUSS for pre-settled status from outside of the UK.
 Relevant documentation may include a residence card, a permanent residence card or a derivative residence card.

-This article has been brought to you by Kirsty Tufrey, Immigration Solicitor.
-If you have any questions about whether your family member(s) are able to join you in the UK or you would further help, please contact Kirsty or our Immigration team on 020 7205 2115.
+If you have any questions about whether your family member(s) are able to join you in the UK or you would further help, please contact our Immigration team on 020 7205 2115 or use the form provided to request a call back.

 These materials and content have been prepared for the benefit of their viewers/readers.
 They are intended for marketing purposes only and are of a general nature and do not constitute legal advice applicable to any particular facts or circumstances.
 Kidd Rapinet LLP and/or the author(s) accept no duty of care, responsibility or liability for any loss or damage which you or any third party may suffer as a result of any reliance or use by you or they of these marketing materials and content, except to the extent it is not legally possible to exclude such liability.
 If you require legal advice on your own situation, please contact us so we can discuss how we may assist.